danmbrown/city-of-whispers/Playbooks/Remnant.md

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]

-- Solsiu, your sibling
+- Solsiu, your sibling with whom you do not see eye to eye
 - Kiyu, a fellow refuge, turned community organizer
-- Thamna, an aristocratic patron
+- Thamna, an aristocratic patron who is anonymous to everyone but you
-- Benego, a prominent merchant
+- Benego, a prominent merchant who serves your community
-- Tannet, an entertainer
+- Tannet, an entertainer who gives you hope

 ## Recuperation